Transfer VM From GCP Compute Engine to Akamai Using Disk Images

 Cost Management

-Review the pricing for your current GCP Compute Engine VM instance (compute, storage, and bandwidth).
-Compare this with the pricing plans for Akamai Cloud.
-Use Akamai’s Cloud Computing Calculator to estimate potential costs.
+Review the pricing for your current GCP Compute Engine VM instance including compute, storage, and bandwidth.
+Compare those costs with the Akamai Cloud pricing plans using Akamai’s Cloud Computing Calculator to estimate your usage.

 Data Consistency and Accuracy

-• Generate and Compare File Checksums: Use tools like md5sum to generate checksums of critical files or directories on both the source VM and the migrated Linode.
+• Generate and Compare File Checksums: Use tools like md5sum to generate checksums of both the source VM and your Linode.
 Ensure the checksums match to confirm data integrity.

-• Check Application Logs and Settings: Compare configuration files, environment variables, and application logs between the source and the destination to confirm they are identical or appropriately modified for the new environment.
+• Check Application Logs and Settings: Compare configuration files, environment variables, and application logs between the source VM and your Linode to confirm they are identical (or appropriately modified for the new environment).
 Common locations to review may include:

 ApplicationConfigurationLocation